Find out everything you need to know about nominative case in the Polish language and its usage, using many practical examples!

 |-owie||Masculine nouns referring to people, family relations, titles and rarely nationality.|

-All feminine plural nouns are ending with –y or -i(e).
+All feminine plural nouns are ending with –y or -i(e) music for free.

 - pani – panie